-The Piedmontese Alps, with the beautiful Val d’Aosta and the Gran Paradiso National Park, are close at hand to the north, and many famous Italian, French and Swiss ski-resorts are within easy reach.
+The Piemontese Alps, with the beautiful Val d’Aosta and the Gran Paradiso National Park, are close at hand to the north, and many famous Italian, French and Swiss ski-resorts are within easy reach.

 The charm of the region is carried by its gently rolling hills, tiny hilltop villages and broad fertile landscape of vineyards and fruit orchards.
 A network of mostly small roads connects these old villages and towns with each other.
 Traffic congestion is unknown in this part of the world.